Image credit: Unsplash

 - The connection should feel natural.

-Yes, you have to make an effort to stay in touch, and yes you have to care enough to even do that, but it shouldn’t feel forced to be friends with someone.
+Yes, you must try to stay in touch, and yes you must care enough to even do that, but it shouldn’t feel forced to be friends with someone.
 A good friend accepts you for who you are, they don’t judge you, and they are there for you because they love you and, again, because they want the best for you.

 - Life might get in the way of some friendships.

-When I went through tough times in life and experienced those moments where I couldn’t reach out to friends (because I was too knee deep in what I was going through to bother), I lost touch with people.
-And when I tried to reach out to some of them again, some rejected me (without any regard to the fact that life happens sometimes, and it can really stop you from reaching out).
+When I went through tough times in life and experienced those moments where I couldn’t reach out to friends (because I was too knee-deep in what I was going through to try), I lost touch with people.
+And when I tried to reach out to some of them again, some rejected me.
 At first, when rejection happened, I thought “is it me?”
 You really do ask yourself whether something is so wrong with you that these people you thought you clicked with couldn’t get over the fact that you didn’t reach out to them for a while.
 But then, in retrospect, I realized they weren’t worth it because friendship is a two-way street.

 - It’s worth the effort to try.